 Performance for Psychological Therapies Referral to Treatment continues to fall below 90%.
 It fluctuates on a monthly basis.
 The data is the average performance across all service areas.
-There are a number of reasons including lack of appropriate triage and suitability assessment; lack of standard diary templates / expectations; varying referral criteria and acceptance rates across the service; varying processes for supervision and caseload management; and long new to follow up ratios.
+There are a number of reasons for not meeting the target including lack of appropriate triage and suitability assessment; lack of standard diary templates / expectations; varying referral criteria and acceptance rates across the service; varying processes for supervision and caseload management; and long new to follow up ratios.